LyleMi/CTF/2017/codebule/ssr/index.md

 There are some actions of this site:

-- login
+- Login
-- get idol
+- Get new idol
-- let idol say something
+- Let idol say something

-When get an idol, this site use cookie to store it, such as ``[{"key":["ssr","0"]}]``, will unserialize a ssr idol Uzuki.
+When we get an idol, this site use cookie such as ``[{"key":["ssr","0"]}]`` to store it.

-And when access url like http://ssr.tasks.ctf.codeblue.jp/idols/0/say1, will call Uzuki's say1 function.
+And when we access url like http://ssr.tasks.ctf.codeblue.jp/idols/0/say1, this cookie will unserialize as a ssr idol Uzuki then call Uzuki's ``say1`` function.

 Try ``[{"key":["a","0"]}]`` will get an error